inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 callback OnPlayerPressButton(player,button)
 {
-    if(button.name == 'B') MyExplosion();
+    if(button.name == 'B')
+    {
+        MyExplosion();
     }
+}
 ```

 ## What is visual scripting?
 Visual scripting takes all this to the next level.
+Every script code can be expressed as a [graph](https://en.wikipedia.org/wiki/Graph_theory)!
-You no longer have to write code by hand with text editors, you put together so called **nodes** to a **graph**.

-**It's the way you connect nodes with eachother that makes up the script code!**

-To illustrate this, the two code examples from above have been "rewritten" into the following visual script:
+Instead of writing your script code in a text editor, you just playfully put together specific **relations** between certain **nodes** to a **graph**.
+It is the types of nodes and their relations with each others that represent a script code.
+To illustrate this, the 2 code examples from above have been "rewritten" into the following corresponding visual script:

 ![error: image not found!](https://raw.githubusercontent.com/inexorgame/visualisations/6676208ef61a704f2c7e7300ffd0f55a6f86c35b/wiki/vs_graph_example_1.png)

+## What are the benefits of visual scripting?
+TODO

 ## Why 3D visual scripting?
 TODO